bitcoinops/bitcoinops.github.io/_topics/en/taproot.md

   payments to schnorr public keys that may optionally commit to a script that can be revealed at spend time.

-## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Coins protected by taproot may be spent either by satisfying one of the committed scripts or by simply providing a signature that verifies against the public key (allowing the script to be kept private).
-  Taproot is intended for use with schnorr signatures that simplify multiparty construction (e.g. using [MuSig][topic musig]) and with MAST to allow committing to more than one script, any one of which may be used at spend time.

 ## Optional
 primary_sources:
     - title: Original description